DrewBorneman/ProjectEuler/README.md

 # ProjectEuler
-Solutions to some problems from https://projecteuler.net/
+Solutions to problems from https://projecteuler.net/